- 220.127.116.11 Error Log Configuration

 This section discusses how to configure the MySQL server for logging of diagnostic messages to the error log.
-For information about selecting the error message character set or language, see Section 10.1.6, “Error Message Character Set”, or Section 10.2, “Setting the Error Message Language”.
+For information about selecting the error message character set and language, see Section 10.6, “Error Message Character Set”, and Section 10.12, “Setting the Error Message Language”.

 The error log contains a record of mysqld startup and shutdown times.
 It also contains diagnostic messages such as errors, warnings, and notes that occur during server startup and shutdown, and while the server is running.
 For example, if mysqld notices that a table needs to be automatically checked or repaired, it writes a message to the error log.

 Depending on error log configuration, error messages may also

 populate the Performance Schema

 error_log table, to provide an SQL

 interface to the log and enable its contents to be queried.
 See

 Section 188.8.131.52, “The error_log Table”.

 mysqld and writes a

 The following sections discuss aspects of configuring error logging.